MUSICContact me for scores and parts

 Rintrah Roars 2016 (soprano with harp and piano) c.
 1.5 mins.
 The words are taken from Blake’s ‘Marriage of Heaven and Hell’ and make for a short, dramatic, rhetorical piece.
 Now also recomposed in a version with piano only and included in the song cycle ‘Portions of Eternity‘

 Mouth Piece is a short (c.
 3 min) showpiece for trumpet (C) and piano.
-Written in 2017 it moves between bluesy and toccata styles
+Written in 2017 it moves between blues and toccata.
+First performance was by Fraser Tannock and Terence Allbright in September 2017.

 Sortie (trumpet and organ) c.
 5’00” is available on the CD ‘North Star’ on the Deux-Elles label (DXL 1097) played by Deborah Calland.